aruna09/calculator-behavior/Multiplication.md

 When: user enters multiply button more than one time

-Then: display result with only multiplication
+Then: display result with multiplication

 Scenario: Interleaving operators